 Another email etiquette rule to follow when sending an attachment is to always mention that you are sending one or even ask for permission before doing so.
 A rule behind avoiding viruses and malware is to never open attachments that you are not expecting.
 Clarifying what you are sending with the name and file type will help avoid hesitation.

-Use Reply, Reply-all, CC, and BCC etiquette
+6. Use Reply, Reply-All, CC, and BCC Etiquette

 A common misconception in professional emailing is the use of Reply vs. Reply-all and CC vs. BCC.
 In professional email exchanges, it’s important to know when to use each of these.